 The primary considerations for undergraduate admission are your artistic and intellectual promise and your academic record.
-You must have graduated from high school, received an evaluation from your teachers or other responsible officials of the school, and taken an appropriate distribution of high school subjects.
+You must have graduated from high school, received a recommendation from your teachers or other responsible officials of the school, and taken an appropriate distribution of high school subjects.

 Your application must be accompanied by a $75 nonrefundable application fee.
-You must also submit your official secondary school transcript, a teacher evaluation, SAT or ACT scores, and essay.
-Application forms and full instructions are available online at Washington University's Undergraduate Admissions website.
+You must also submit your official secondary school transcript, a teacher recommendation, SAT or ACT scores, and essay.
+Full instructions are available online at Washington University's Undergraduate Admissions website.

-Transfer admission to Washington University is both selective and competitive.
+Transfer admission to Washington University is selective and competitive.
 In any given year any academic division may have from zero to a small handful of slots available.
-With this small number of transfer spots open, we recommend the strongest candidates for admission present proof of a high school diploma or equivalent and proof of a high level of academic success at their current institution.
-Transfer applicants are required to submit transcripts reflecting all collegiate work undertaken.
-The applicant should submit the Common Application and Washington University's brief supplemental questions at commonapp.org.
+We recommend the strongest candidates for admission present proof of a high school diploma or equivalent and proof of a high level of academic success at their current institution.
+Transfer applicants are required to submit a portfolio, along with transcripts reflecting all collegiate work undertaken.
+Submit the Common Application at commonapp.org or the Coalition Application at www.coalitionforcollegeaccess.org.
 Your application must be accompanied by a $75 nonrefundable application fee.
-Transfer students are required to submit a portfolio.

 Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
-The University does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, gender, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
+The University does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
+Applicants with a prior criminal history will not be automatically disqualified from consideration for admission.
 Inquiries about compliance should be addressed to the University's Vice Chancellor for Human Resources, Washington University, Campus Box 1184, One Brookings Drive, St. Louis, MO 63130.